 Now that you know how to do the most challenging task, setting your price structure, it’s time to go out and become the math tutor, English tutor or chemistry tutor you know you can be.

+Now you need to make that first step and start setting your tutoring rates for your services.
+You'll be glad you did it.
 If you would like more detailed information on setting your price check out this article.